FlavioLorenzi/Data_Prediction_Regression/README.md

 # Regression Machine Learning for data prediction
-Very simple predictions of data using Regression Techniques in python.
+Very trivial predictions of data using Regression Techniques in python.

 2 experiments:
 - using linear regression to predict random numeric data distribution;